rajesh1359/pyconceptev/doc/source/index.rst

 Understand the API
 ^^^^^^^^^^^^^^^^^^

-Use the api documentation at https://dev-conceptev.awsansys3np.onscale.com/api/docs This shows you which verbs and which routes/paths are available and what inputs/outputs they have.
+Use the API documentation at https://dev-conceptev.awsansys3np.onscale.com/api/docs This shows you which verbs and which routes/paths are available and what inputs/outputs they have.
 You can use the verb functions created in this module to make things simpler.

 To create a configuration we need to use the verb `post` with route `/configurations` and add the `data` from the schema.
 .. code-block:: python

     pyconcetpev.create(client,'/configurations',data={"name": "New Aero Config",
                                                         "drag_coefficient": 1,
                                                         "cross_sectional_area": 2,